David E. Wilkins: Education and positions

 Wilkins attended the University of North Carolina at Pembroke (then called Pembroke State University), graduating with a B.A. degree in 1976.
 He then studied political science at the University of Arizona, where he obtained an M.A. degree with a thesis entitled An Analysis of Colonial, State, and Federal Definitions of "Indian".
 From 1984-87 he taught at Dine' College before returning to North Carolina where in 1990 he earned a PhD in political science from the University of North Carolina at Chapel Hill.
 His PhD dissertation was called The Legal Consciousness of the United States Supreme Court: A Critical Examination of Indian Supreme Court Decisions Regarding Congressional "Plenary" Power and Tribal Sovereignty – 1870-1921.

-After completing his PhD, Wilkins spent a year as an adjunct lecturer in the Department of Political Science and American Indian Studies at the University of Arizona, before becoming an assistant professor there in 1991, and then an associate professor in 1997.
+After completing his PhD, Wilkins spent a year as an adjunct lecturer in the Department of Political Science and American Indian Studies at the University of Arizona before becoming an assistant professor in 1991 and an associate professor in 1997.
 In 1999 he moved to the University of Minnesota, where he was a professor in the departments of American Indian Studies, Political Science, Law, and American Studies.
 In 2007 he was named McKnight Presidential Professor in American Indian Studies at the University of Minnesota.
 In 2019, he became E. Claiborne Robins Distinguished Professor in Leadership Studies at the University of Richmond.

 Wilkins has been a visiting faculty member at a number of institutions, including the Gordon Russell Visiting Professor at Dartmouth College and a visiting faculty member at Harvard University, Weber State University, and Evergreen State College.